chiaratreglia/PizzaButtonPress/README.md

 First of all, set up variables:

 val (String): this is the value that is sent from the Arduino board to processing via serial port;

-OOCSI Server: define the server (e.g. oocsi.id.tue.nl) OOCSI Channel: define the Channel.
-In this case, the module communicates with pizzaChoose to this will be the selected channel.
+OOCSI Server: define the server (e.g. oocsi.id.tue.nl);

+OOCSI Channel: define the Channel.
+In this case, the module communicates with pizzaChoose to this will be the selected channel;

 username: specify a username of a Twitter account owner to allow the execution of all the steps of the service.

 #### That's it!